sisby-folk/tinkerers-quilt/README.md

 ---

-Tinkerer's Quilt is _vanilla world compatible_, with **no new items, blocks, or worldgen**.
+Tinkerer's Quilt:

-Instead, this modpack:
+- **Is Vanilla-Compatible** - Saves are safe -  there's **no new items, blocks, or worldgen**
 - **Guides players through vanilla** with in-game quests and info - no wiki required.
-- **Enhances game Quality of Life** improvements for accessibility and smoother gameplay.
+- **Enhances game Quality of Life** with improvements for accessibility and smoother gameplay.
 - **Makes the game easier** with simplified gear crafting, reduced death penalty, and helpful quest rewards.
 - **Encourages player expression** with better skins, origins, and more ways to build.